gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Proteced Association parameter as an error, thus it will reply with an ERROR chunk according to what specified in
+As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ERROR chunk according to what specified in
-{{enoprotected}} indicating that for this endpoint mandatory protected assocation parameter is missing.
+{{enoprotected}} indicating that for this endpoint mandatory protected association parameter is missing.

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected assocation parameter, will search the list of protection engines for the most preferred commonly supported choice and will reply with INIT-ACK containing the protected association parameter with the chosen protection engine.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected association parameter, will search the list of protection engines for the most preferred commonly supported choice and will reply with INIT-ACK containing the protected association parameter with the chosen protection engine.
 When the responder cannot